 The evolution of the shock wave in the metal is important for laser pinning.
-For pinning, there are necessary conditions:

-- a shock wave forms in the metal; - the amplitude of this wave is above the elastic limit.
+For pinning, it is necessary that (i) a shock wave be formed in the metal and (ii) that the amplitude of this wave be above the elastic limit.
 Then an elastic plastic wave propagates into the metal.
 Plastic deformations remaining behind the front of a plastic wave are due to the hardening of the surface layer of the product with respect to fatigue failure and corrosion.
 The solution of the problem of elastic-plastic wave is beyond the scope of this presentation.
-The complexity here is in the end-to-end consideration of the elastic-plastic behavior together with the phenomena of phase transitions of the first kind: melting, crystallization and condensation.
+The complexity here is in the end-to-end consideration of the elastic-plastic behavior together with the phenomena of phase transitions of the first kind: melting/crystallization and condensation.
 Previously, this problem was solved for the case of ultrashort pulse: see work with molecular dynamics [27, 29-31], as well as hydrodynamic studies in which multiphase and phase transitions are embedded together with elasto-plasticity [33, 42, 43].

-6. Conclusion
+6. Conclusion.